 What is required of students enrolled in the University Honors College?

-- All students in the University Honors College are expected to be enrolled in at least one Honors Course a semester, but most students choose to enroll in more than one.
+- All students in the University Honors College are expected to be enrolled in at least one Honors course per semester, but most students choose to enroll in more than one.

-- To graduate with Honors, a distinction noted on the transcript and the diploma, a student must take a minimum of three Honors sections of University Core Curriculum courses, fulfill the requirements of an Honors Track, complete a final project or thesis, and have a cumulative GPA of at least 3.0.
+- To graduate with Honors, a student must take a minimum of three Honors sections of University Core Curriculum courses, fulfill the requirements of an Honors Track, complete a final project or thesis, and have a cumulative GPA of at least 3.0.

 What is an Honors Track?

-- There are eleven different tracks to choose from which include: Biopsychology, Business, Clinical Psychology and Neuropsychology, Cognitive Science, Humanities, Independent, Life Science and Environmental Ethics, Music, Nursing, Performing and Literary Arts, and Social Science.
+- There are eleven different Honors Tracks to choose from which include: Biopsychology, Business, Clinical Psychology and Neuropsychology, Cognitive Science, Humanities, Independent, Life Science and Environmental Ethics, Music, Nursing, Performing and Literary Arts, and Social Science.

 What types of Honors Courses are offered?

-- Most students in their first semester will be enrolled in an Honors cluster.
+- Most students in their first semester will be enrolled in an Honors Cluster.
 Clusters bring together three classes around a common theme.
 He three classes meet separately, and once every week or two, all of the professors and students meet for an interdisciplinary plenary session.
-First year students are assigned to a cluster by the Honors College director and the Office of the Registrar.
+First Year Students are assigned to a cluster by the Honors College Director and the Office of the Registrar.

-- Every semester the Honors College offers Honors sections of several UCC classes.
+- Every semester, the Honors College offers Honors sections of several UCC courses.
 Honors sections are more intense than traditional sections, they rely more upon discussion, and they are capped at 20 students.
-Before priority registration begins in the fall and spring semester, the Honors College produced a list of Honors section of University Core Curriculum classes and shares it with students via email.
-The list of courses is also available to students via the Honors College website at http://www.wpunj.edu/honors-program/curriculum.dot.
+Before priority registration begins in the fall and spring semester, the Honors College produces a list of courses and shares it with students via email.
+The list of courses is also available via the Honors College website at http://www.wpunj.edu/honors-program/curriculum.dot.

 Who advises Honors Students?

-- Honors Students who have not declared a major are advised by the Director if the University Honors College.
-Students who have declared a major are advised by a member of their major department and by a member of the University Honors College, typically their Honors Track director.
+- All other students are advised by a member of their major department and by a member of the University Honors College, typically their Honors Track Director.

-- Students can find the name of their advisor in WP Connect, on the self-service tab.
-They can also stop by the Honors Office to sign up for an additional advisement appointments.
+- Students can find the name of their advisor through WP Connect, under the Student tab.
+They can also stop by the Honors Office to sign up for an additional advisement appointment.

 What is the best way to contact the Honors College?

 - Honors students are encouraged to regularly check their William Paterson email accounts for important Honors College announcements.
-Announcements and upcoming events can also be found on the William Paterson University Honors College Home Page and New Page.
+Announcements and information about upcoming events can also be found on the Honors College website and News Page.

-- The Honors Office is located in 154 Raubinger Hall.
-Feel free to stop by should you have any questions!
+- The Honors Office is located in Raubinger Hall, room 154.
+Please feel free to stop by should you have any questions.
 You could also contact us via email at email@example.com or give us a call at (973) 720-3657.

 What is the Honors Club?

 - The Honors Club is recognized by the Student Government Association and must conform to its guidelines.
-It is open to William Paterson University students with an interest in the Honors College; although, members need not be members of the Honors College to join the club.
+The Honors Club is open to all William Paterson University students with an interest in the Honors College.
+Members need not to be member of the Honors College to join the club.